 NYSCC Suppliers' Day Unveils Largest, Most Dynamic Exhibit Floor To Date

-New York, NY, June 02, 2025 (GLOBE NEWSWIRE) -- The New York Society of Cosmetic Chemists (NYSCC) is proud to announce that the upcoming Suppliers' Day , June 3-4 at the Javits Center in New York, will feature the most expansive and interactive exhibit floor in its history, reinforcing the event's status as North America's premier ingredients and formulation trade show for the beauty and personal care industry.
+(New York, NY, June 2, 2025) – The New York Society of Cosmetic Chemists (NYSCC) is proud to announce that the upcoming Suppliers' Day , June 3-4 at the Javits Center in New York, will feature the most expansive and interactive exhibit floor in its history, reinforcing the event's status as North America's premier ingredients and formulation trade show for the beauty and personal care industry.

 Where Innovation Meets Indie-this year's INDIE 360°, Pavilion brings together cutting-edge brands using unique ingredients and formulations.
 This year's pavilion will also feature a dedicated Latina beauty capsule, thoughtfully curated in partnership with the Latinas in Beauty Alliance, further highlighting the diverse landscape of the beauty industry.